-The document is an article on Intellipedia, a secretive US data site where the US intelligence agencies share the material they mine on us all across the world.
-Titled “Targeted Killing: Policy, Legal and Ethical Controversy”, the entry reflects Intellipedia’s take on the work of many human rights defenders and organisations – including my own – to stop the CIA drone war across the world.
+The document is an article on Intellipedia, a secretive US data site where the US intelligence agencies share the material they mine on us worldwide.
+The entry titled “Targeted Killing: Policy, Legal and Ethical Controversy” reflects Intellipedia’s take on the work of many human rights defenders and organizations – including my own – to stop the CIA drone war worldwide.

-Because of my human rights work, I have always assumed that I was being tracked by security agencies.
-Indeed, when I write an email to my wife, I sometimes add an ironic post-script to their agents apologising for being boring.
-This is the first time a document has come to light that affirmatively highlights my suspicions.
+Because of my human rights work, I have always assumed that security agencies were tracking me.
+Indeed, when I write an email to my wife, I sometimes add an ironic post-script to their agents apologizing for being boring.
+This is the first time a document that affirmatively highlights my suspicions has come to light.

-While the document is troubling in a number of regards, I am secretly pleased to see it.
+While the document is troubling, I am secretly pleased to see it.
 Secrecy (on their part) is the refuge of some very dangerous beliefs, which lead to tragic consequences.
-Sunlight is the ultimate disinfectant, and here is a narrow ray of light.
+Sunlight is the ultimate disinfectant; here is a narrow ray of light.

-Their gripe here is that I was working to get John Rizzo, erstwhile legal counsel to the CIA, prosecuted for his involvement in an illegal war being waged in the border regions of Pakistan – to which he had unwisely confessed when bragging to Newsweek in a 2011 interview.
-I did not honestly expect the US to extradite Rizzo to face trial in Islamabad, but the principle was very significant: he authorised CIA strikes over several years, when the US was killing people across the region in flagrant violation of humanitarian laws.
+Their gripe here is that I was working on getting John Rizzo, erstwhile legal counsel to the CIA, prosecuted for his involvement in an illegal war being waged in the border regions of Pakistan – to which he had unwisely confessed when bragging to Newsweek in a 2011 interview.
+I did not honestly expect the US to extradite Rizzo to face trial in Islamabad.
+Still, the principle was significant: he authorized CIA strikes over several years when the US was killing people across the region in flagrant violation of humanitarian laws.

 The US was not at war with Pakistan, which was a vital US ally publicly opposed to the drone attacks.
-Another Snowden leak demonstrated that in August 2008 then Prime Minister Yusuf Raza Gilani is reported to have said: “I don’t care if they do it as long as they get the right people.
+Another Snowden leak demonstrated that in August 2008, Prime Minister Yusuf Raza Gilani reportedly said: “I don’t care if they do it as long as they get the right people.
 We’ll protest in the National Assembly and then ignore it.”
 That hypocrisy needed to be exposed, too.

-As part of my investigation, I met with the families of many victims, and too often the story was the same: the US had seemingly paid good money for “intelligence” on “extremists”.
-The informants were faced with a simple choice when collecting their cash: either tell the truth, take risks and identify truly dangerous people; or lie and finger someone totally benign.
+As part of my investigation, I met with the families of many victims, and too often, the story was the same: the US had seemingly paid good money for “intelligence” on “extremists.”
+When collecting their cash, the informants had a simple choice: either tell the truth, take risks and identify truly dangerous people, or lie and finger someone benign.
 Sensibly, they generally chose the safer course.
-We always knew the lies they told because the press release issued by the US would tell us when they bragged about the deaths of “extremists”.
+We always knew the lies they told because the press release issued by the US would tell us when they bragged about the deaths of “extremists.”

 There are many horrific examples of the mistakes committed by the CIA.
 On October 30, 2006, a drone attack on a school killed 69 children – the headmaster had been tarred as a “militant”.
 On June 23, 2009, a drone attack on a funeral killed at least 80 people, but not Baitullah Mehsud, the purported target who was not there.